arunwagle/IBMProjects/watson/wa-servicenow/design-docs/servicenow-design.md

 Step 1
 ````
-In your ServiceNow instance, activate these plugins: Search Plugins in the filter search box
+In your ServiceNow instance, activate these plugins:
+a.
+Search Plugins in the filter search box
-Glide Virtual Agent (com.glide.cs.chatbot), if not already activated (requires a subscription)
+b.
+Activate Glide Virtual Agent (com.glide.cs.chatbot), if not already activated (requires a subscription)
-IBM Watson Assistant Integration V2 plugin (com.glide.cs.ibm.watson.assistant.topicV2)
+c.
+Activate IBM Watson Assistant Integration V2 plugin (com.glide.cs.ibm.watson.assistant.topicV2)

 ````
 Step 2
 ````
 In your ServiceNow instance, update the watson_assistant.workspaceID system property.
+a.
 In the Navigation filter, enter sys_properties.list
+b.
 In the System Properties [sys_properties] table, edit
-a. watson_assistant.v2.assistantID - Replace the existing Value with the assistant ID for your skill, and click Update.
+   - watson_assistant.v2.assistantID - Replace the existing Value with the assistant ID for your skill, and click Update.
-b. watson_assistant.v2.service_endpoint, edit value to gateway.watsonplatform.net
+   - watson_assistant.v2.service_endpoint, edit value to gateway.watsonplatform.net
 ````

 Step 3
 ````
+a.
 Navigate to System Web Services > Outbound > REST Message.
+b.
 Select the IBM Watson Assistant record to open the REST Message IBM Watson Assistance form.
+c.
 Confirm that the Endpoint field and the Endpoint column displayed in the Authentication tab have the correct endpoint URL for your IBM Watson account.
-Endpoint: gateway.watsonplatform.net
+(Endpoint: gateway.watsonplatform.net)
-Authentication type: Basic
+4. Set Authentication type: Basic
-Basic auth profile: IBM Watson Assistant Profile (Click on info icon and edit the apikey and password)
+5. Edit Basic auth profile: IBM Watson Assistant Profile (Click on info icon and edit the apikey and password)
 ````

 ## Virtual Agent Designer Flow Design